IBM/aspera-cli/README.md

 Default values are the ones of Ruby:
 For a full list, refer to the Ruby library: [`Net::HTTP`](https://ruby-doc.org/stdlib/libdoc/net/http/rdoc/Net/HTTP.html).

-Like any other option, those can be set either on command line, or in config file, either in a global preset or server-specific one.
+Like any other option, those can be set either on command line, or in configuration file, either in a global preset or server-specific one.

 Example: